 In this tutorial, we will show you how to install ClamAV on CentOS 7.
 For those of you who didn’t know, ClamAV is an open-source (GPL) antivirus engine designed for detecting viruses, malware, and other malicious threats on Linux.
-It’s easy to use and best for Linux based Web & Mail server.
+It’s easy to use and best for Linux-based Web & Mail servers.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation of ClamAV on the CentOS 7 server.
+I will show you the step-by-step installation of ClamAV on the CentOS 7 server.

 Install ClamAV on CentOS 7